Happyrhzhang/Xenos/README.md

 ## Future Plan
 - Support deployment applications of larger scale nodes.
-- Extending FlexPie to more edge hardware.
+- Extending Xenos to more edge hardware.